General guidelines

 Food

 There will be two daily meals of breakfast and lunch.
-Guests are expected to take the 8 precepts, which include not eating after lunch time, so there will be no evening meal, except for ‘afternoon allowables’.
+You are expected to take the 8 precepts, which include not eating after lunch time, so there will be no evening meal, except for ‘afternoon allowables’.
 Lunch and breakfast are offered as donations from others who support Dhamma practice.
 You are welcome to contribute to breakfast by bringing food that you would be happy to offer and share with the monks and other lay people at Vimutti.

 If you have any special dietary requirements, you would want to bring the items you need.